wednesday-solutions/multi-cloud-etl-pipeline/README.md

 1. Clone this repo in your own repo.
 For Windows recommend use WSL.

 2. Give your S3, ADLS & Kaggle (optional) paths in the ```app/.custom_env``` file for Databricks.
 Make ```.evn``` file in the root folder for local Docker Glue to use.
+Make sure to pass KAGGLE_KEY & KAGGLE_USERNAME values if you are going to use Kaggle.
+Else make the kaggle_extraction flag as False.

 3. Run ```automation/init_docker_image.sh``` passing your aws credential location & project root location.
 If you are using Windows Powershell or CommandPrompt then run the commands manually by copy-pasting.